th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/2-create-env.md

 You can create modules for your custom test logic and architect any system from them.

-All you need is create Docker images of your module and describe it in `th2-infra-schema` repository.
-Every branch in this repository is the custom configuration for the th2 environment.
+All you need is to create Docker images of your module and describe it in the `th2-infra-schema` repository.
+Every branch in this repository is a custom configuration for the th2 environment.

 We have prepared demonstration environment for you.
-All modules are already in the container registry.
-To try it, you need just create branch in `th2-infra-schema` with the content from our branch for th2 1.5.4 test configuration.
+All the modules are already in the container registry.
+To try it, you just need to create a branch in the `th2-infra-schema` with the content from our branch for th2 1.5.4 test configuration.

 <recommendations :items="test_config"></recommendations>

-As we created our `th2-infra-schema` from this template, we will just create new branch from this one.
+As we have already created our `th2-infra-schema` from this template, we will just create a new branch from this one.

-We created new branch from `ver-1.5.4-main_scenario` to not commit changes in the base configuration.
+We have created a new branch from the `ver-1.5.4-main_scenario` to not commit changes in the base configuration.

 ![](/img/getting-started/th2-infra-schema/git-based/create-branch.png)

-In the new branch you need to edit `infra-mgr-config.yml`: variable `spec.k8s-propagation` should be configured as `rule` instead of `off` to automatically apply all dependencies from _`th2-infra-schema`_.
+In the new branch you need to edit `infra-mgr-config.yml`: in order to automatically apply all dependencies from the _ `th2-infra-schema`_ variable `spec.k8s-propagation` should be configured as `rule` instead of `off`.
 Lets commit changes.

 ```yml[infra-mgr-config.yml]
 kind: SettingsFile